Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge

 In this paper, we report on the first time that this method is applied to a single trapped ion.
 Compared to the method used in experiments on trapped nanoparticles in refs.~\cite{PhysRevLett.122.223601, PhysRevLett.122.223602, Dania2021}, we introduce some modification.
 There, the detected signal is a superposition of the light illuminating the trapped particle and the – much weaker – light scattered elastically by the particle.
-Our experiments, however, image only the fluorescence photons emitted by the ion onto a knife edge, splitting the light onto two single photon detectors.
+In experiments with single trapped ions, the cooling beam is typically focused with small NA lenses.
+This would lead to a poor overlap of the scattered photons with the excitation light, reducing the detectable signal.
+Additionally, the amount of elastically scattered light is not dominating the atomic response, except for very low saturation of the cooling transition.
+This is fundamentally different from the scenario found in optomechanics, where the scattering of light is entirely elastic, further reducing the applicability of the optomechanics approach.
+Moreover, the propagation of the cooling laser into the detection optics typically has to be avoided in experiments with trapped ions, prohibiting this method of cooling.
+Therefore, in our experiments we image only the fluorescence photons emitted by the ion onto a knife edge, splitting the light onto two single photon detectors.
 Furthermore, the feedback signal is not generated from balanced detector signals but from the signal of a single detector only.
 The variation of the detector signal after the knife edge is proportional to the variation in the ion’s position and can thus be used to generate a feedback signal.
 This signal is then processed and applied to electrodes in the vicinity of the ion, counteracting excursions from the minimum of the trapping potential.
 In doing so, we combine the single-detector scheme of ref.~\cite{PhysRevLett.96.043003} with the simplicity of spatially resolved detection, resulting in a feedback cooling method for ions that we believe to be applicable with low resource overhead in other experiments.